DrVoHo/Rubik_solver/README.md

 ALL OLL and PLL patterns are implemented: https://www.speedsolving.com/wiki/index.php/Main_Page

 Starting with a solved cube, you can train a specific pattern or train by random generated tasks.
-Top color is not equal an all patterns - but that is what you need to train as well.
+Top color is not equal on all patterns - but that is what you need to train as well.
 You can change the training database by eding "Speedcubing.txt".